Raymode001/chatgpt_reviews_data_evaluation/README.md

 | `repliedAt` | `datetime` or `null`| The timestamp of when the developer replied. |
 | `appVersion` | `string` or `null`| The version of the app the review pertains to. |

+## Sampling Methodology

+**Random Sampling**: From the complete dataset, a random sample of 10,000 reviews was extracted using pandas' `sample()` function with the following parameters:
+   - `n=10000`: Sample size of 10,000 reviews
+   - `random_state=42`: Fixed random seed for reproducibility

+### Reasons for Choosing The Above Sampling Method

+- **Representative**: Random sampling provides an unbiased representation of the entire data source population.
+- **Efficient**: Significantly reduces computational overhead while maintaining statistical validity.
+- **Reproducible**: Fixed random seed ensures consistent results across different analysis sessions.
+- **Statistically Sound**: 10,000 reviews provide sufficient sample size for most statistical analyses.
+- **Manageable**: Allows for detailed exploratory analysis without overwhelming computational resources.

+### Limitations of Choosing The Above Sampling Method:
+- **Subgroup Analysis Limitations**: The sample reflects the overall distribution of the data source and thus may not have enough representation of specific subgroups.
+For the purpose of pain point analysis, the sample may not give the strongest representation of negative reviews.
+- **Dependency on Source Quality**: The quality of the sample depends entirely on the quality and completeness of the data source, i.e. the scraped data from Google Play Store.

 ## Analysis Results and Visualizations

 ### Data Cleaning and Validation